Table of Contents

 - Certain hepatitis C drugs (ribavirin)

-Anemia is a common condition for HIV+ women, and it is often overlooked.
+Anemia is a common condition for women living with HIV, and it is often overlooked.
 If left untreated, anemia is strongly associated with HIV disease progression and an increased risk of death.

 The most common type of anemia in the US is iron deficiency anemia, which is caused by a shortage of iron.
 According to the US Centers for Disease Control and Prevention (CDC), close to six million women between 15 and 49 years old are iron deficient, and almost half of these women will develop iron deficiency anemia.
 Worldwide, iron deficiency is the most common nutritional deficiency and has negative effects on both women and children.